rima71/paqet/README.md

 ## Use Cases and Motivation

-`paqet` is designed for specific scenarios where standard VPN or SSH tunnels may be insufficient.
-Its primary use cases include bypassing firewalls that detect standard handshake protocols by using custom packet structures, network security research for penetration testing and data exfiltration, and evading kernel-level connection tracking for monitoring avoidance.

-While `paqet` includes built-in encryption via KCP, it is more complex to configure than general-purpose VPN solutions.
+`paqet` use cases include bypassing firewalls that detect standard handshake protocols and kernel-level connection tracking, as well as network security research.
+While more complex to configure than general-purpose VPN solutions, it offers granular control at the packet level.

 ## How It Works

-`paqet` creates a transport channel using KCP over raw TCP packets, bypassing the OS's TCP/IP stack entirely.
-It captures packets using pcap and injects crafted TCP packets containing encrypted transport data, allowing it to bypass kernel-level connection tracking and evade firewalls.
+`paqet` captures packets using pcap and injects crafted TCP packets containing encrypted transport data.
+KCP provides reliable, encrypted communication optimized for high-loss networks using aggressive retransmission, forward error correction, and symmetric encryption.

 ```
 [Your App] <------> [paqet Client] <===== Raw TCP Packet =====> [paqet Server] <------> [Target Server]